 Just look at what this Twitter user had to say about their service:

-These tweets are from July, but notice how the user said that PrivateVPN’s servers work with Netflix?
+Notice how the user said that PrivateVPN’s servers work with Netflix?

 I will be putting that claim to the test later on.